wso2/product-microgateway/k8s-artifacts/K8S-README.md

 3. Let's deploy the microgateway in kubernetes.
   - In kubernetes artifacts there are 3 separate folders for each component.
   - In each folder config maps, deployment and service are included.
-  - You can use the following commands to deploy each microgateway component in kubernetes.
+  - You can use the following command to deploy each microgateway component in kubernetes.
   ```
-  kubectl apply -f mg-adapter/
-  kubectl apply -f mg-enforcer/
-  kubectl apply -f mg-router/
+  kubectl apply -f mg-adapter/ -f mg-enforcer/ -f mg-router/
   ```
   - You can verify the deployments using the following commands.
   ```